Grades 3-7 Lesson Plan Using the Radical Equality Online Exhibit

 - If possible, read one of the picture book biographies of Sojourner Truth listed on page 101 of the online exhibit, “Struggle for Freedom.”

-- Summarize the facts in the brief biography on page 101.
+- Summarize the facts in the brief biography on the "Picture as a Message" page.

-- Briefly discuss the second set of questions on page 101.
+- Briefly discuss the second set of questions on the "Picture as a Message" page.

 - Add to your list of what students now know about Sojourner Truth.

 - Correct any incorrect information about her in the students’ lists.

 PART 3: COMPARE PRIMARY SOURCES: on pages "Picture as a Message" AND "Multiple Points of View: Read a Letter about Sojourner Truth"